 The China Transit Visa: Everything You Need to Know

 Understanding how to and whether you can get a China Transit Visa can be shrouded in mystery, confusion, and conflicting information.
 You may be wondering how to make sure you meet all the requirements and be puzzled by the lack of official information.
-So rest assured, everything you need to know about getting a China Transit Visa is covered in this post.
+So rest assured, everything you need to know about getting a Chinese transit visa is covered in this post.

-DISCLAIMER: This post details how to obtain a China Transit Visa.
-However, China Transit Visas are currently suspended due to the ongoing pandemic.
+DISCLAIMER: Transit Visas are currently suspended due to the ongoing pandemic.
 If you need to enter China, please contact your local embassy.
 All information was correct up to March 2020.
-This post will be updated to include any new requirements for transit visas or entry once travel to China is possible
+This post will be updated to include any new requirements for transit visas or entry once travel to China is possible.
+Post last updated, October 2021.

 The visa was introduced to boost tourism in China as travelling to Asia increases in popularity, and more people opt for longer layovers.
-The key difference between ordinary tourist visas and the China Transit Visa is that you do not need to apply in advance.
-However, the length of stay and travel around China are both more limited with the China Transit Visa.
+The key difference between ordinary tourist visas and the transit visa is that you do not need to apply in advance.
+However, the length of stay and travel around the country are both more limited with the transit visa.

 The 24-hour, 72-hour and 144-hour transit visas